 Take One of our Famous So Diego Tours Walking Tours!

 As always, we would love to have you join us on one of our tours!
 So Diego Tours is owned and operated by San Diego locals who love to show off our city.
-The tour guides take you through Old Town, Gaslamp Quarter downtown, and even the hipster neighborhood of Northpark and include food, drinks, and a fantastic sightseeing experience!
+The tour guides take you through Old Town, Gaslamp Quarter downtown, and even the hipster neighborhood of Northpark and includes food, drinks, and a fantastic sightseeing experience for adults and kids alike!

 On our most popular tour, Brothels, Bites, an Booze, your guide will give you a look into the red-light district of San Diego and the women who ruled the streets at that time.
 It’s a fun tour that lets you explore Gaslamp Quarter and learn the secrets behind the district’s historic buildings while satisfying your taste buds and thirst.